stravalib/stravalib/docs/get-started/authenticate-without-flask-strava.md

 Figure from the Strava documentation showing the application settings.
 This is a screenshot showing the final application that you should have once you follow the steps above.
-You will want to copy the client secret and access token to a file (see below for more).
+You will want to copy the client id and client secret to a file (see below for more).
 Be sure to never share these values.
 Also NEVER commit these values openly to GitHub.
 If they need to be stored online, you will want to encrypt them.